 If you or a loved one has been injured in a truck accident, you may be entitled to financial compensation.
 However, you will need an attorney with special experience, since trucking accident cases are different than any other auto accident case.
-Frequently, different laws and regulations apply to trucking companies that ordinary automobile accident attorneys may not have the expertise to understand.
+Frequently, there are different laws and regulations that apply to trucking companies and drivers that ordinary automobile accident attorneys may not have the expertise to understand.

 A skilled truck accident attorney will have a thorough knowledge of the law and the experience necessary to name all liable parties as defendants in your lawsuit.
 In addition, they will have established relationships with the unique experts needed to prove negligence and reconstruct the scene of the accident.
 Finally, they will demonstrate the ability to obtain all the documents that apply to your trucking accident case.
 At Monsees & Mayer, P.C. we have the experience, knowledge, and connections to handle even the most complicated of truck accident cases.

 When handling a truck accident lawsuit, an attorney must find all parties who may be held liable for the accident.
 The driver is probably responsible, but trucking companies are known to ignore signs that certain drivers are dangerous and to push drivers to ignore or push the boundaries set by federal regulations.